project-origin/documentation/blockchain.md

 ## Thoughts

-There was a series of thoughts that also pointing toward Public Permissioned Blockchain if a blockchain was to be used.
+There were a series of thoughts that also pointing toward Public Permissioned Blockchain if a blockchain was to be used.

 ### Regulation

 One of the central places where this sort of platform deviates from how things are usually build on a blockchain is regulation.

-Laws will be enacted on a national or union level that would have to be enacted on the blockchain wether or not the participating end users agree.

-This will require that a collection of central parties has the ability to govern and enact laws on the platform, which removes a permissionless blockchain from the list of possibilities
+Laws will be enacted on a national or union level that would have to be enacted on the blockchain whether or not the participating end users agree.
+This will require that a collection of central parties has the ability to govern and enact laws on the platform, which removes a permissionless blockchain from the list of possibilities.

 Using Public Permissioned Blockchain allows the central parties to control the code running on the nodes, and can change the rules to reflect the laws enacted.